-Many of my clients express that they want their reception to flow smoothy.
-One of the tricks involves how your design your floor plan and guests seating assignments.
-While there are no set rules to follow, there are ways to arrange your guests to allow them to find their seats quickly and easily with no confusion, which ensures the reception flows smoothly.
-Imagine moving 200 people from one room to another.
+Many of my clients express that they want their event or wedding reception to flow smoothy.
+One of the tips involves your floor plan design and guests seating assignments.
+While there are no set rules to follow, there are ways to allow your guests to find their seats quickly and easily with no confusion, which ensures the reception flows smoothly.
+Imagine moving 200 guests from one room to another.
 It takes a long time already.
 Don’t make it worse by creating unnecessary obstacles.
 Here are some planning tips.

 - Obtain blank floor plans from your venue.
 You can use the blank ones to sketch out your ideas on layout.
 Also, get sample floor plans from previous events held at your venue to see what works well and what doesn’t in your space like my Sample Floor Plan #1 above.
 Especially with historic venues, common in Washington, DC, Virginia, and Maryland, room layouts maybe challenging.

 - Work with your event planner, catering manager and facility manager.
-Pick their brains on how your event should be laid out based on your guest count and needs.
+Ask for their expertise on how your event should be laid out based on your guest count and needs.
 You need to have sufficient space for guests to eat comfortably, and for servers to walk between tables to serve food and clear dinnerware without having your guests move their chairs.

 - Get this information early on.
 The floor plan affects many aspects of your event like your tables, tablecloths, centerpieces, lighting, and escort cards.